How To Properly Light Your Chimney

 Architectural lighting design tips

 There are a few things you’ll want to remember when lighting your chimney.
-Here are some tips to keep in mind when planning your design.
+Here are some tips to keep in mind when planning your design:

 Accenting

 If you discuss chimney illumination with a lighting service technician, one of the essential aspects that they will cover is highlighting key architectural aspects.
-If you have anything near your chimney that may prove to be a focal point – such as gargoyles or other statues – that is something you’ll want to draw attention to.
+If you have anything near your fireplace that may prove to be a focal point – such as gargoyles or other statues – that is something you’ll want to draw attention to.

 Up lighting vs. Down lighting

 Do you want your chimney lit from above, or below?
-Of course, this will also depend on whether or not your chimney rises from the ground up or can only be seen at the roofline.
+Of course, this will also depend on whether or not your fireplace rises from the ground up or can only be seen at the roofline.
 Look at the placement of other lighting fixtures on your home to see if up lighting or down lighting will create a cohesive façade in your architectural lighting design.

 Recessed lights